IIIF/cookbook-recipes/recipe/0599-drag-and-drop/index.md

 ## Use Case

-As a person wanting to annotate a IIIF resource, you would like to open a manifest in a viewer not present or available in the web interface where you first find the resource.
+As a person wanting to annotate a IIIF resource, you would like to open a manifest in a viewer not available in the web interface where you first find the resource.

 ## Implementation Notes